third-place/infra/README.md

 ## Todo

-* Automate databases with terraform
+* Postgres databases are automated with terraform
+* Kafka clusters are automated with terraform
 * Secrets setup & management